k3rlyn/automatic-company-name-standardization-/README.md

 ## Troubleshooting

 ### Error: "API connection failed"
-- Pastikan API key valid
+- Ensure the API key is valid
-- Cek koneksi internet
+- Check internet connection
-- Pastikan quota API belum habis
+- Ensure API quota has not been exceeded

 ### Error: "File loading failed"
-- Pastikan file dalam format Excel (.xlsx atau .xls)
+- Ensure the file is in Excel format (.xlsx or .xls)
-- Cek apakah file tidak corrupt
+- Check if the file is corrupted
-- Pastikan file memiliki kolom yang diperlukan
+- Ensure the file has the necessary columns

 ### Performance Issues
-- Kurangi rate limit jika terlalu banyak error
+- Reduce the rate limit if there are too many errors
-- Proses file dalam batch yang lebih kecil
+- Process files in smaller batches
-- Pastikan koneksi internet stabil
+- Ensure a stable internet connection

 ## Rate Limiting

 - Default: 10 requests per minute
-- Dapat disesuaikan di sidebar
+- Can be adjusted in the sidebar
-- Terlalu tinggi dapat menyebabkan error quota
+- Setting it too high can cause quota errors
-- Terlalu rendah akan memperlambat proses
+- Setting it too low will slow down the process

 ## Catatan Penting

-1. **API Cost**: Setiap request ke Gemini API dikenakan biaya
+1. **API Cost**: Each request to the Gemini API is free for up to 1000 requests
-2. **Data Privacy**: Data diproses lokal di browser, tidak disimpan di server
+2. **Data Privacy**: Data is processed locally in the browser and is not stored on a server
-3. **File Size**: Untuk file besar, proses mungkin membutuhkan waktu lama
+3. **File Size**: For large files, processing may take a long time
-4. **Backup**: Selalu backup data asli sebelum memproses
+4. **Backup**: Always back up your original data before processing

 ## Support

-Jika mengalami masalah:
+If you encounter issues:
-1. Cek console browser untuk error messages
+1. Check the browser console for error messages
-2. Pastikan semua dependencies terinstall
+2. Ensure all dependencies are installed
-3. Verifikasi format file input
+3. Verify the input file format
-4. Cek API key dan quota
+4. Check your API key and quota

 ---

-**Didasarkan atas ide dan inovasi oleh Kerlyn Deslia Andeskar**
+**Based on the idea and innovation by Kerlyn Deslia Andeskar**